steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemSpecification.md

 What the test suites do define is the expected set of actions -failing these tests will highlight potential issues.

-## Naming
+### Naming

 This document follows RFC2119 rules regarding the use of MUST, MUST NOT, MAY, and SHALL -and MUST NOT be treated as normative.

-# Assumptions contained by users of the Hadoop FileSystem APIs
+## Implicit assumptions of the Hadoop FileSystem APIs

-The original `FileSystem` class and its usages are based on a set of assumptions *so obvious that nobody wrote them down* -primarily that HDFS is the underlying filesystem, and that it offers a subset of the behavior of a Posix filesystem
+The original `FileSystem` class and its usages are based on a set of assumptions *so obvious that nobody wrote them down* -primarily that HDFS is the underlying filesystem, and that it offers a subset of the behavior of a Posix filesystem -or at least the the implementation of the Posix filesystem APIs and model provided by Linux filesystems.

+Irrespective of the API, the model of a filesystem implemented in Unix is the one that all Hadoop-compatible filesystems are expected to present.

 * It's a hierarchical directory structure with files and directories.